leetovetz/Java-Tasks-OOP/README.md

 The course will cover Java fundamentals such as Java Core, collections, multithreading,<br>
 OOP, design patterns,basic algorithms and data structures.<br>

-<a href="https://github.com/LeeTovetz/Java-Tasks-OOP/tree/main/src/com/task001" >Task 001</a> -> Describe the "Sat" class.
+<a href="https://github.com/LeeTovetz/Java-Tasks-OOP/tree/main/src/com/task001" >Task 001</a> -> Describe the "Cat" class.
 Provide it with properties and methods.
 Create several instances of objects of this class.
 Use these objects;<br>

 <a href="https://github.com/LeeTovetz/Java-Tasks-OOP/tree/main/src/com/task002" >Task 002</a> -> Describe the "Triangle" class.
 Take the lengths of the sides of the triangle as properties.
 Implement a method that will return the area of the triangle.
 Create several objects of this class and test them;<br>